vdecaro/Hidden-Tree-Markov-Network/README.md

 # Hidden-Tree-Markov-Network
-A library which implements the neuro-probabilistic model of the Hidden Tree Markov Network described in the paper "[Hidden Tree Markov Networks: Deep and Wide Learning for Structured Data](https://arxiv.org/abs/1711.07784)" by D. Bacciu.
+This library implements the Hidden Tree Markov Network ("[Hidden Tree Markov Networks: Deep and Wide Learning for Structured Data](https://arxiv.org/abs/1711.07784)" by D. Bacciu), a neuro-probabilistic model for the transduction of tree-structured data.

 ## Content
 This repository contains: